-GSM Help Point telephones can be supplied with one of several different power supply options which may require connection of the power supply to an AC mains outlet.
+Titan GSM telephones can use several different power supply options, some of which may require connection of the power supply to an AC mains outlet.
 Installation and maintenance must only be carried out by appropriately qualified and trained personnel.
 Contact GAI-Tronics if installation service is required.

-• DC power adapter
+DC power adapter